 Kids who are more advanced or have a particular interest or passion for math as a subject may miss out in the sense that they may benefit from a more formal math education, becoming fluent in its unique language, delving deeper into challenging problem sets and enjoying more theoretical explorations of math topics.

-Easier curriculum than some other options
+Gentler curriculum than some other conceptual options

 Sequentially laid out and incremental in nature, Math U See helps kids grasp math faster and more easily than some other programs, with parents often reporting dramatic changes in math results.

 That said, with slightly less of an emphasis on high challenging word problems and a slower overall pace, some parents of talented math students have expressed concern that Math U See may not be quite as rigorous as some other conceptual math programs out there, such as Beast Academy and AoPS, particularly when it comes to teaching for enrichment.

 Note: All prices current as of writing and are in USD.